 The concept of custom setting in Salesforce is similar to that of custom objects.
-Just like a developer or operator could create custom objects if the existing Salesforce objects are not enough for the requirements of the business, custom settings can be created to facilitate application developers in building custom data sets associate all necessary custom data according to customised and specific requirements of a profile, a user, an account or the organisation as a whole.
+Just like a developer or operator could create custom objects if the existing Salesforce objects are not enough for the requirements of the business, custom settings can be created to facilitate application developers in building custom data sets associate all necessary custom data according to customized and specific requirements of a profile, a user, an account or the organization as a whole.

-Once the customer settings data is built, it can be used by flows, formula fields, APEX, SOAP API and validation rules according to the required needs.
-Though custom settings are fairly easy to use and have a high practical usability in any enterprise, not many developers are well-versed with this concept.
+Once the customer settings data is built, it can be used by flows, formula fields, APEX, SOAP API, and validation rules according to the required needs.
+Though custom settings are fairly easy to use and have high practical usability in any enterprise, not many developers are well-versed with this concept.
 It is important to note that custom settings may not be as powerful as custom objects in Salesforce, but it is advisable for a business enterprise to make the best of them for enhancing various business activities.

 There is a lot of similarity between custom objects and settings.
 Both these components allow Salesforce developers to build custom sets of data and associate the same to the relevant entity according to the client’s requirements.
 Also, users can define custom fields in both custom objects and settings.